Developers-Institute/Student-Handbook/README.md

   2. If they are dissatisfied with the outcome of the discussion with the Wellbeing Manager or Tutor, then the student may appeal to the Academic Director in writing within five (5) days of receipt of the grade.
   3. The Academic Director’s decision shall be final.

-For further information about Assessment appeals, re-sits, re-marks or recounts please refer to the following policies; the *Student Concerns, Complaints, Academic Appeals and Disciplinary Policy* and the *Student Monitoring Policy*, and the *Assessment Policy* - available upon request.
+For further information about Assessment appeals, re-sits, re-marks or recounts please refer to the following policies; the *Student Concerns, Complaints, Academic Appeals and Disciplinary Policy* and the [*Student Performance Monitoring Policy*]('https://github.com/Developers-Institute/Student-Performance-Monitoring-Policy'), and the [*Assessment Policy*]('https://github.com/Developers-Institute/Assessment-Policy').

 ### Plagiarism and cheating
 It is expected that all student work submitted is of their own.